Blobfolio/blob-common/blob-common/docs/SPACETIME.md

 ## common_ip_to_number()

 Convert an IPv4 or IPv6 address to its numerical equivalent.
-You will need a 64-bit operating system to handle IPv6 numbers, most likely.
+You will need a 64-bit operating system to handle the massive IPv6 numbers, most likely.

 #### Arguments